-The Authority notes that GHD did not recommend any adjustment to costs.
+For the Draft Report, the Authority noted that GHD did not recommend any adjustment to costs.

 Item 5: Cost Escalation

 As noted in Volume 1, the Authority's consultants were required to examine the appropriateness of SunWater's proposed cost escalation methods.